Ray Stevenson: Death

-On 21 May 2023, Stevenson died at the age of 58, four days before his 59th birthday.
+On 21 May 2023, Stevenson died at the age of 58.
 Although his cause of death is unknown, he was reportedly hospitalised while working on an action movie Cassino in Ischia at the island of Ischia in Campania, Italy.
 Stevenson's co-stars, including Rosario Dawson, Scott Adkins, and James Purefoy, paid tribute.
 Stevenson's role in Cassino in Ischia was taken over by Dominic Purcell.

 The first episode of Ahsoka, released on 22 August 2023, just over three months after Stevenson's death, includes a dedication to him, "For our friend, Ray".
 Ivanna Sakhno, who played Shin Hati, Stevenson's screen apprentice in Ahsoka, wrote in commemoration that she would be "forever his Wolf", in tribute to their characters being named after the two wargs who pursued the moon and sun in Norse mythology.
 Stevenson is succeeded in the role of Skoll by Rory McCann in Ahsoka's second season.
 McCann was a good friend of Stevenson.
 The film Canary Black (2024), which features Stevenson, is also dedicated to him.